Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 do have to be interested.
 And if you're interested enough you will remember these things._

-**I think to this day you are probably the main input of interesting new music to me.
-I do go out and find stuff on my own but I think it is more through happenstance rather than getting any magazines just because of the lifestyle I'm living right now.
+**I think to this day you're my main source of interesting new music.
+I find stuff on my own, but it's more through happenstance than actively seeking it out.
 **

 _I think if you're interested in music quite a lot, it ties in with so many